tobiasfrust/RISA/README.md

     ```make -j all```
 - if build was successful, there is an executable in the ```build/bin``` folder
 - the documentation can be found in the ```doc/html``` folder

+Running the software:
+- first the configuration file in the example directory needs to be adapted.
+Especially the paths to the input data.
+- the software can be invoked by issuing the following command:
+    ```./example <path_to_configuration_file>```